 The old methods of range "estimation" have been largely replaced with laser rangeflnders.
 Knowing the exact distance to a long-range target is crucial, as a bullet's path or drop rate increases with distance.
 These tools have become advanced, with some models measuring well beyond any reasonable shooting distance and can even inform the shooter of uphill or downhill angles that reduce the effects of the earth's gravitational pull on the bullet's trajectory when compared to long-range shots over flat ground.

 The Gunwerks "shooting system" includes a Laser Technology Trupulse G7 BR2 rangefinder.
 This unit has the ability to measure at distances out to 2,500 yards under ideal circumstances, but it also compensates for atmospheric conditions and gives a "corrected" yardage out to 1,400 yards.
 Reading wind speed and angle is also critical for long-range success, which can also be input into this unit for correction.

-Compact and accuarate within 1/10th of a yard out to 1200 yards, the top product in Leupold's rangfinding line-up, gets you ranging right and ready for a confident shot.
+Compact and accurate within 1/10th of a yard out to 1200 yards, the top product in Leupold's rangfinding line-up, gets you ranging right and ready for a confident shot.

-The TBR (True Ballistic Range) and wind guage functions also tell you how much to compensate in elevation or drift according to calibre, your scope's zero distance, angle of shot and wind conditions, particularly if you are running Leupold's ballistic reticle.
+The TBR (True Ballistic Range) and wind gauge functions also tell you how much to compensate in elevation or drift according to caliber, your scope's zero distance, angle of shot and wind conditions, particularly if you are running Leupold's ballistic reticle.